zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

 - Recording communication that uses the Web SDK.
 - Recording communication that uses both the Native SDK and the Web SDK.

-The Recording SDK is compatible with the following Agora SDK versions:
+The On-premise Recording SDK is compatible with the following Agora SDK versions:

 <table>
 <thead>